ForgeEssentials/ForgeEssentials/README.md

 Get the mentioned Forge and MCP, and decompile (using install.cmd/sh).
 Once you have a working Forge workspace, pull the repo into that MCP folder.
 When more than one contributor is online, we use Saros to collaborate.
+Also download WorldEdit and WorldGuard from the Downloads section and place them in lib IN YOUR MCP FOLDER.

 Downloads
 =========